 Playwright MCP

 No, you should use the playwright-cli or agent-browser skill instead.
+Both tools support headed mode (the opposite of headless), if you'd like to see the browser.

 npm install -g @playwright/cli@latest